 Doug set up LiveWire Remote Recorders in the summer of 1994, and has been doing location recording ever since, both with the truck, and with the portable airpack system.
 The system has expanded to 96 tracks.

 Doug has been nominated thirteen times for a Gemini Award for Best Sound in a TV Variety Program, and won Geminis in 2003 and 2010 for his mix of the Juno Awards.
-He also won The Canadian Screen Award in the same category in 2014, 2018 and 2019, and was nominated again in 2015 and twice in 2017.
+He also been nominated for The Canadian Screen Award in the same category eight times and has won three times.
 He has received platinum albums for engineering Blue Rodeo’s ‘Diamond Mine’ and ‘Five Days in July'; and ‘Bargainville’ for Moxy Fruvous.
 “Stevie Ray Vaughan and Albert King In Session”, engineered by Doug, won the W.C.
 Handy Award from the Blues Foundation for Best Blues Album of 2000.
 He also won an ADISQ award (Quebec Juno) for his mix of a Richard Seguin concert television special for MusicPlus.

 In 2014 Doug did the broadcast mix for the international feed of the Medal Ceremonies at the Sochi Winter Olympics, and was in Rio de Janeiro and Pyongchang as part of the the audio production quality control (APQC) team for the past two Olympics, working for Olympic Broadcast Services (OBS).